Stella McCartney

 Stella Nina McCartney CBE (born 13 September 1971) is an English fashion designer.
-She is a daughter of British singer-songwriter Paul McCartney and the late American photographer and animals rights activist Linda McCartney.
-Like her parents, McCartney is a firm supporter of animal rights, environmentalism, and is particularly known for her use of vegetarian and animal-free alternatives in her work.
+She is a daughter of English singer-songwriter Paul McCartney and American photographer and animal rights activist Linda McCartney.
+Like her parents, McCartney is a supporter of animal rights and environmentalism, and uses vegetarian and animal-free alternatives in her work.
 Since 2005, she has designed an activewear collection for Adidas.